Skip to contents

 x

-a matrix or data frame.
-The matrix must be numeric (double) or logical.
-If x is a data frame then each column must be either numeric (double) or logical.
+A matrix or data frame containing predicate truth values.
+If x is a matrix, it must be numeric (double) or logical.
+If x is a data frame, all columns must be numeric (double) or logical.

 condition

-a character vector of conditions, each element as formatted by format_condition().
-E.g., "{p1,p2,p3}" is a condition with three predicates "p1", "p2", and "p3".
-All predicates present in the condition must exist as column names in x.
+A character vector of conditions, each formatted according to format_condition().
+For example, "{p1,p2,p3}" represents a condition composed of three predicates "p1", "p2", and "p3".
+Every predicate mentioned in condition must be present as a column in x.

 t_norm

-a t-norm used to compute conjunction of weights.
-It must be one of "goedel" (minimum t-norm), "goguen" (product t-norm), or "lukas" (Lukasiewicz t-norm).
+A string specifying the triangular norm (t-norm) used to compute conjunctions of predicate values.
+Must be one of "goedel" (minimum t-norm), "goguen" (product t-norm), or "lukas" (Łukasiewicz t-norm).

 Value

-A numeric matrix with values from the interval \([0,1]\) indicating the truth values.
-The resulting matrix has nrow(x) rows and length(condition) columns.
-That is, a value on i-th row and j-th column corresponds to a truth value of j-th condition evaluated at i-th data row.
+A numeric matrix with entries in the interval \([0, 1]\) giving the truth degrees of the conditions.
+The matrix has nrow(x) rows and length(condition) columns.
+The element in row i and column j corresponds to the truth degree of the j-th condition evaluated on the i-th row of x.

 Details